harinda0/PowerBI-CO2-Report/README.md

-# PowerBI-CO2-Report
-Power BI report on CO2 emissions using a popular dataset.
-The report emphasizes advanced features like filters, drill through, drill down, and interactive buttons.
-Hyperlinks were integrated for additional context, showcasing complex data visualizations that provide deeper insights into global CO2 emission trends

 # Project Overview
 This Power BI report was created to analyze CO2 emissions data, leveraging a popular dataset known for its complexity and depth.
 The report was designed to go beyond basic visualizations, incorporating advanced Power BI features to provide a more interactive and insightful user experience.